Tax Related Identity Theft

 - Use different passwords for banking and credit institutions than you do for social networks, online stores, etc.

-- Use unique and secure passwords, including numbers, upper and lower case letters, and special characters.
+- In addition, use unique and secure passwords.
+Include numbers, upper and lower case letters, and special characters.
 Change them regularly!

-- Keep your computers and electronic devices updated with current patches and security updates.
+- Lastly, keep your computers and electronic devices updated with current patches and security updates.